luispardosuarez/luispardosuarez/README.md

 # <div align="center">Hey there, I'm Luis! 🧿</div>

-### <div align="center"> 👋 Welcome to my gitHubWorld, where I'm embarking on a cracking trip from HR to Full Stack Development 🚀. </div>
+### <div align="center"> 👋 Welcome to my gitHubWorld, where I'm embarking on a cracking trip from Human Resources to Full Stack Development 🚀. </div>

 <br>